eraclitux/middle/README.rst

 Intro
 =====

-A go package usefull when building http services.
+A go package useful when building http services.

 Usage and examples
 ==================